 I start out with a few banker shots with the longest lens I have.
-I also shoot the wider environmental images showing animals in their habitat first.
-Then I edge closer and watch the animal’s reaction.
-They will take notice of you – seeing movement is one of their best defence mechanisms after all.
+I also shoot wider environmental images showing animals in their habitat first.
+Then I edge closer and gauge the animal’s reaction.
+They will take notice of you – seeing movement is one of their best defence mechanisms, after all.
 At this point, I wait to see if the animal goes back to doing what it was doing when I started.
-If it does, I edge a little closer then wait.
+If it does, I edge a little closer and then wait.
 I might take an image or two before continuing the slow progress.
-Continue this for as long as is safe for both you and the animal.
-If you cause it to get up and walk away, you have gone too far and have caused distress which is wrong
+Continue this for as long as it is safe for both you and the animal.
+If you cause it to get up and walk away, you have gone too far and have caused distress which isn’t great

 9. Be ruthless when editing

 The purpose of life’s little journeys is to grow, and if you’re a creative, you need to grow creatively with each shoot you do.
-Overtime, you’ll learn to review your work as a staunch critic.
+Over time, you’ll learn to review your work as a staunch critic.
 It doesn’t matter how rare the wildlife sighting may be.
-If the image is of a poor quality or composition, delete it.
-Okay, maybe keep one to record the sighting, but don’t share it.
-If it is not good enough for you it should not see the light of day.
+If the image is of poor quality or composition, delete it.
+Okay, maybe keep one to record the sighting if that’s your thing, but don’t share it.
+If it is not good enough for you, it should not see the light of day.

-To push your work, you must also study others, then try and emulate them to lift your creations above average.
-Being ruthless about what you keep and share, elevates you from a happy snapper to a serious amateur.
-Eventually, you’ll keep honing your photography skills and editing skills and learn to be even more ruthless.
-This will lift you from serious amateur to a skilled photographer that even seasoned professionals will acknowledge.
+To push your work, you must also study others, and then try and emulate them to lift your creations above average.
+Being ruthless about what you keep and share elevates you from a happy snapper to a serious amateur.
+Eventually, you’ll keep honing your photography and editing skills and learn to be even more ruthless.
+This will lift you from a serious amateur to a skilled photographer that even seasoned professionals will acknowledge.

 If the animal goes back to doing what it was doing, you can carry on photographing it.
-If it starts to look around, with the view to leave, you have gone too far.
+If it starts to look around, with the view to leave, you’ve gone too far.
 Leave it be.
 Remember, it’s about putting the animal’s welfare above your need to get the shot.
 Don’t get sucked into the hype that you have to get the shot at any cost.
-That isn’t the behaviour of someone who cares about wildlife.
+That isn’t the behaviour of someone who cares about wildlife or wildlife photography.
 It’s selfish, the worst of all human emotions.

 Some ethical pointers

-Finally.
+- Finally.
 Be honest when captioning your photos.
-If they are captive or habituated animals, says so.
-Don’t try and pass of zoo animals / enclosed animals for wild animals.
-You will only look foolish.
+If they are captive or habituated animals, say so.
+Don’t try and pass off zoo animals / enclosed animals for wild animals.
+You will only look foolish and dishonest.